5. Structured responses

 National Football League (NFL)

-This approach can be use to classify large datasets, adding a new column of data that categories text in a way that makes it easier to analyze.
+This approach can be used to classify large datasets, adding a new column of data that categorizes text in a way that makes it easier to analyze.

 def classify_team(name):